Overview

 Nyrstar is currently in the process of identifying a number of potential projects in Australia, Europe and the US to add additional critical and strategic raw materials, including Germanium and Gallium, to its product portfolio in order to support local as well as regional needs.
 This is in addition to the company’s role as the world’s second largest producer of zinc.

-Nyrstar is currently assessing a proposed project to build a USD150 MM, state-of-the-art germanium and gallium recovery and processing facility at its Clarksville zinc smelter in Tennessee.
+Nyrstar is currently assessing a proposed project to build a state-of-the-art germanium and gallium recovery and processing facility at its Clarksville zinc smelter in Tennessee.
 We estimate that the facility would produce as much as 80% of annual US Germanium and Gallium demand, enhancing US national security, supporting the green transition, and stimulating domestic supply of products currently imported from China.
+In addition, the project would increase the recovery and production of zinc.
+We are currently discussing the potential development with relevant government entities in order to finalise the business case and move forward with this investment as soon as practically possible.

 Quick Facts